Privacy Policy for SquadCom

 SquadCom’s core purpose is to let users communicate directly with selected squad members.
 As a result, information you choose to share through the app may be transmitted to members of the relevant squad, including:

-• communication endpoints such as your device’s onion address or local-network advertised identity as required for direct connectivity.
+- communication endpoints such as your device’s onion address, local-network advertised identity, or Bluetooth advertising identity as required for direct connectivity

 This sharing is part of the service you actively use and is initiated by your participation in a squad.